agentivan2000/GandCdata/README.md

 (X_test.txt/X_train.txt), the y file name (y_test.txt/y_train.txt) and the subject file name (subject_test.txt/subject_train.txt).
 It marges the three tables and returns a data frame.
 The function adds the activity label key and the subjectkey on each
-data set and renames the column accordingly to avoid confusion
+data set and renames the column accordingly to avoid confusion.

 --------------------------------------------------------------------------------------

 The script calls the readcomb_data() function on both the test and training data sets and